LabTrivedi/MOrgAna/README.md

 ### Optional

-To use deep machine learning in generation of masks, please first install TensorFlow 2 with GPU support.
+To use GPU-acceleration in generation of masks, please first install TensorFlow 2 with GPU support.
 The tensorflow package can be installed with the command `pip install tensorflow` in terminal (MacOS) or command prompt(windows).
 Otherwise, please follow the official instructions for installation of tensorflow [here](https://www.tensorflow.org/install).

+NOTE: on Windows, tensorflow>2.10 does not have GPU support unless run through WSL.
+We have not tested tensorflow gpu in native Windows.

 ## Using the software